kodekloudhub/community-faq/README.md

 For examining and working with containers at that level, you should find that one, other or both of `crictl` and `podman` will be present, depending on the exam requirements.

 * `podman` can be used for creating containers from Dockerfiles.
 It has the same arguments as `docker`, and fully supports Dockerfile syntax.
 It should be able to do most, if not all of what the `docker` command can.
+On newer versions of CentOS, `podman` is installed by default if you do `yum install docker`, and it places a shell script for the `docker` command which invokes `podman`.
 * `crictl` can be used for controlling containers, like listing running containers and getting logs.
 It too has the same arguments as the corresponding `docker` commands.

 Find out which of these are installed by running these commands in the terminal